Request Free Consultation

 Using stolen personal information is a common way for criminals to file false claims on your behalf.
 This can occur due to someone stealing your insurance policy number or other identifying information, such as your social security number.

-Insurance companies may mistakenly identify you as the person responsible for accidents, injuries, or damage in which you had no knowledge or involvement.
+Insurance companies may mistakenly identify you as the person responsible for accidents, personal injuries, or damage in which you had no knowledge or involvement.
 These mistakes can happen if an insurance company attributes a claim to the wrong policyholder or mixes up the details of two similar claims.

 People may file false claims against you, alleging that you caused them harm or damage.
 This can happen as a result of real events even if you weren’t present at the incident scene.